-¶56 As has already been noted, Blume, unlike Scott, used as the basis for his translation of the Code and the Novels the Latin versions that modern scholarship has accepted as authoritative154-Krueger's edition of the Code and Schoell's edition of the Novels.155 He also "constantly" consulted the German translation of the Code, the Basilica, Cujas, Donellus, Perez, and the "innumerable special works on various subjects" that he had in his extensive library.156 Blume used the French translation of the Code only a little, because he never could buy his own copy.
-He did not consider variant readings of the Code at all, telling Pharr that he "looked at the matter more from a lawyer's standpoint than that of the linguist."157 He obviously had access to Scott's 1932 translation, after he had completed his own first draft and several years of revisions, since he referred to it in his correspondence with Pharr in 1933.
-His Catalogue of Roman Law Books does not list a copy of Scott's work, but he does seem to have consulted one from time to time, in as much as his manuscript and one of his Krueger editions refer to Scott in the margins.158
+¶56 As has already been noted, Blume, unlike Scott, used as the basis for his translation of the Code and the Novels the Latin versions that modern scholarship has accepted as authoritative154-Krueger's edition of the Code and Schoell's edition of the Novels.
+He also "constantly" consulted the German translation of the Code, the Basilica, Cujas, Donellus, Perez, and the "innumerable special works on various subjects" that he had in his extensive library.
+He Blume used the French translation of the Code only a little, because he never could buy his own copy.
+He did not consider variant readings of the Code at all, telling Pharr that he "looked at the matter more from a lawyer's standpoint than that of the linguist."
+He obviously had access to Scott's 1932 translation, after he had completed his own first draft and several years of revisions, since he referred to it in his correspondence with Pharr in 1933.
+His Catalogue of Roman Law Books does not list a copy of Scott's work, but he does seem to have consulted one from time to time, in as much as his manuscript and one of his Krueger editions refer to Scott in the margins.
+158

-¶57 Blume found that the Novels were relatively easy to translate, but that the Code presented greater difficulties.
-He started on the Novels while working
+¶57 Blume found that the Novels were relatively easy to translate, but that the Code

-- 152. Letter from Clyde Pharr to Fred Blume, supra note 134 (emphasis added). - 153.
-Letter from Clyde Pharr to Paul Coleman-Norton, supra note 147.
-In another letter to Blume concerning a similar request from G. O. W. Mueller, a professor at New York University, Pharr told Blume that he replied to him "that I have had your translation copied and that I shall always be glad to lend it or any part of it to scholars who may be interested."
-Letter from Clyde Pharr, Professor, University of Texas, to Fred Blume (Mar.
-11, 1959) (available in Blume Collection, H69-10, supra note 32).
-Although Blume's letter to Pharr concerning Coleman-Norton's request does not appear in the files, it sounds as if Blume, at this stage, simply did not want to fuss with making copies of his much-edited manuscript and had arranged with Pharr to refer requests to him. - 154.
-See supra text accompanying notes 7 and 40-42. - 155.
-See supra notes 38, 49, 59, and accompanying text for citations to the various editions of these materials owned by Blume. - 156.
-Letter from Fred Blume to Clyde Pharr, supra note 85.
+^{153.5} See Sass, supra note 7, at 231, note 11 and Schiller, supra note 7, at 40.

+^{154.} See supra text accompanying notes 7 and 40-42.

+^{155.} See supra notes 38, 49, 59 and accompanying text for citations to the various editions of these materials owned by Blume.

+^{156.} Letter from Fred Blume to Clyde Pharr, supra note 85.
 The Basilica was a tenth-century Byzantine legal compilation, in Greek, that contained a version of the CJC.
 Schiller refers to many writings that "conclusively show the value of the Basilica text and scholia for the correction and interpretation of Code passages."
-SCHILLER, supra note 7, § 27, at 62 n.12.
+SCHILLER, supra note7, § 27, at 62 n.12.
 Blume consulted the Basilicorum, a Latin translation.
-Cujas, Donellus, and Perez commented on the Code. - 157.
-Letter from Fred Blume to Clyde Pharr, supra note 85. - 158.
-E.g., at C.1.10.1., Blume wrote in the margin of his manuscript "German translation and Scott wrong."
+Cujas, Donellus, and Perez commented on the Code.

+^{158.} E.g., at C.1.10.1., Blume wrote in the margin of his manuscript "German translation and Scott wrong."
 And in his copy of the Novels at 43.1 he wrote "Scott 204?"

-on the Code since the former had an effect on the latter.
+presented greater difficulties.
+He started on the Novels while working on the Code since the former had an effect on the latter.
 Writing of the Novels, Blume said: "When these were translated the number translated was so great that I thought it would be just as well to translate them all.
 And a partial incentive to that was the fact that the Latin of Schoell is, generally speaking, easy as compared with the Latin in the Code."
 Blume also felt the Code was much more problematic to translate than the Digest because "there are innumerable passages in [the Code] which represent abominable Latin, and the language is apt, at times, to mislead a man unless he is extremely careful."
 Originally, he placed his translations of the Novels into the Code following the provisions that each Novel modified; however, he separated them out and made them a self-standing work before he sent his whole opus to Pharr in 1943.
 161